YeoMcMilldon/Bil/README.md

-If you want use my program, you will have to read mostly everything of this text.
+If the text looks weird use the raw mode above if you are on github.com If you want use my program, you will have to read mostly everything of this text.
 If you do not it is most likely that it does not work
 First install the nanpy module and the firmware(to the Arduino Uno).
 There is a guide on this link: https://youtube.com/watch?v=QumlhvYtRKQ.
 IT IS VERY IMPORTANT to put 1 instead of 0 on #define USE_SERVO in cfg.h(3:42 in the video).